rosariorogel/rosariorogel.github.io/_pages/talks.md

 Here I have compiled some of the lectures I have given—both as a guest speaker and as part of academic conferences—which are available on YouTube.
 Some others can be found on my YouTube channel: [@rosariogel](https://www.youtube.com/@RosarioRogel){:target="_blank" rel="noopener"}

 ---
-### APC (Amenazas, Poder y Control) en la comunicación científica: el lado oscuro de los indicadores
+### APC (Amenazas, Poder y Control) en la comunicación científica: el lado obscuro de los indicadores científicos
 **Organiza:** Openlab EC – Jornadas: Descubriendo la Ciencia Abierta 2025
 **Fecha:** 10 de septiembre de 2025